On B List of Movie Reviews

 I had seen many Clint Eastwood's films, sometimes repeatedly, but Bird wasn't one of them until now.

-the unfortunate luck to select Kansas City Lightning, which was authored by Stanley Crouch, because the book stops abruptly in
+and I had the unfortunate luck to select Kansas City Lightning, which was authored by Stanley Crouch,

-Having said that, I suppose Clint Eastwood had to make do with the scant material about Charlie Parker who
+I suppose Clint Eastwood had to make do with the scant material on Charlie Parker who wasn't

-wasn't actually famous nationwide during his time.
-That's why Bird feels repetitive: Charlie fucks up, shoots his arm with
+actually famous nationwide during his time.
+That's why Bird feels repetitive: Charlie fucks up, shoots

-heroin, stays down, picks himself up after having hit rock bottom, and gets back to playing the alto sax once again to show
+his arm with heroin, stays down, picks himself up after having hit rock bottom, and gets back to playing the

-what makes him so great.
-There needs to be more of that.
-The constant back-and-forth between past and present makes the
+enough to explore what made him so great.
+The constant back-and-forth between the past and the present makes